flowchart TD

 Modern architectures are rarely designed layer by layer.
 Instead a small block is designed once and repeated.
 A block typically bundles a normalization, a main transformation, an activation, and a residual connection.
 The residual block computes

-\[x_{out} = x + f(x)\]
+\[x_{out} = x + f(x),\]

-so that the layer learns a correction to the identity rather than a full transformation from scratch.
-This single idea lets networks reach hundreds of layers by keeping a clean gradient path from output to input [3].
+so that the layer learns a correction to the identity rather than a full transformation from scratch [12].
+The reason this helps is visible in the backward pass: differentiating gives \(\frac{\partial x_{out}}{\partial x} = I + \frac{\partial f}{\partial x}\), so the identity term guarantees a gradient path of unit gain even when the learned branch \(\frac{\partial f}{\partial x}\) is small.
+This single idea lets networks reach hundreds of layers by keeping a clean gradient path from output to input.
 Designing at the block level keeps the search space small and the implementation regular.

 213.5.2 5.2 Normalization and Residuals

 Normalization layers stabilize the distribution of activations, which keeps gradients well scaled and lets you use higher learning rates.
-Batch normalization normalizes across the batch dimension and works well for vision with reasonable batch sizes.
-Layer normalization normalizes across features per example and is the default in transformers because it is independent of batch size.
-The placement of normalization relative to the residual addition, pre-norm versus post-norm, materially affects training stability; pre-norm is generally easier to train deep.
+Batch normalization normalizes across the batch dimension and works well for vision with reasonable batch sizes, but it couples examples in a batch and degrades when batches are small [13].
+Layer normalization normalizes across features per example and is the default in transformers because it is independent of batch size [14].
+The placement of normalization relative to the residual addition, pre-norm versus post-norm, materially affects training stability.
+Pre-norm, \(x + f(\text{norm}(x))\), keeps an unnormalized identity path and is generally easier to train deep without learning-rate warmup; post-norm, \(\text{norm}(x + f(x))\), can reach slightly better final quality but is more delicate to optimize at depth [15].

 213.5.3 5.3 Bottlenecks and Mixing

 Two recurring block motifs are worth internalizing.
-A bottleneck projects to a smaller dimension, does expensive work cheaply, then projects back, saving compute.
+A bottleneck projects to a smaller dimension, does expensive work cheaply, then projects back, saving compute; the ResNet bottleneck block uses a \(1\times1\) reduction, a \(3\times3\) convolution, and a \(1\times1\) expansion for exactly this reason.
 A mixing pattern alternates a layer that mixes across positions or tokens with a layer that mixes across channels or features.
 Transformers follow exactly this pattern: attention mixes across tokens, the feedforward sublayer mixes across features.
 Recognizing these motifs lets you read and design architectures quickly.
+The pre-norm transformer block makes the mixing pattern explicit:

 # A residual transformer block, pre-norm